 Grassholm is the smallest of the Pembrokeshire islands visited by boat trips, and is the most westerly point in Wales.
 It’s also an exceptionally special place, and home to a very special bird: the gannet.
 Owned by the RSPB, Grassholm is the third most important site for gannets in the world.
 You can see why – this uninhabited island is 8 miles off the coast of Pembrokeshire, giving the roughly 40,000 breeding pairs of gannets some peace and quiet!

 You can access Grassholm via St Justinians with the same boat operators as Ramsey Island, or take a day trip south to the pretty coastal village of Dale, where Pembrokeshire Islands will take you on a Gannetry Experience.
 Leaving from here is a great excuse to stop for dinner at The Griffin Inn while you’re there – yum!

-The Pembrokeshire Coast path begins in St Dogmaels, an ancient boat building port village which sits alongside the town of Cardigan, at the bottom of Cardigan bay.
+The Pembrokeshire Coast path begins in St Dogmaels, an ancient boat-building port village that sits alongside the town of Cardigan, at the bottom of Cardigan bay.
 Straddling these two counties, A Bay to Remember can show you the best that both counties have to offer.
-Take a tour around Cardigan island, famous for its large colony of grey seals, before heading south towards Pembrokeshire’s highest sea cliffs at Cemaes Head.
-A Bay to Remember are known for a high volume of bottlenosed dolphin views – just check out their Instagram!
+Take a tour around Cardigan Island, famous for its large colony of grey seals, before heading south towards Pembrokeshire’s highest sea cliffs at Cemaes Head.
+A Bay to Remember is known for a high volume of bottlenosed dolphin views – just check out their Instagram!
 Surely that’s worth a trip?